News > Events

-Jenny Valentish is the author of the acclaimed Woman of Substances, a regular contributor to the Sydney Morning Herald and the Saturday Paper, and former editor of Time Out Melbourne and Triple J’s Jmag.
+Jenny Valentish is the author of the acclaimed Woman of Substances, a regular contributor to The Sydney Morning Herald and The Saturday Paper, and former editor of Time Out Melbourne and Triple J’s Jmag.
 She grew up in Slough, a satellite town of London, and moved to Australia in 2006.
-She quit drinking in 2009, which sparked a desire to explore the drives behind addiction.
-She has a graduate certificate in Alcohol and Other Drugs from Turning Point/Monash University.

 More about Jenny Valentish

 David Marr has written for the Sydney Morning Herald, The Age, The Saturday Paper, The Guardian and The Monthly, and has served as editor of the National Times, reporter for Four Corners and presenter of ABC TV’s Media Watch.
 His books include Patrick White: A Life, The High Price of Heaven, Dark Victory (with Marian Wilkinson), Panic and six bestselling Quarterly Essays: His Master’s Voice, Power Trip, Political Animal, The Prince, …

 More about David Marr